warehouse-planning

-Warehouse planning is one of our most important services, and one that has increased in demand in this last critical year for supply chains.
+Warehouse planning is one of our most important services and one that has increased in demand in this last critical year for supply chains.
 In our case, it tested every one of our skills, but we were able to overcome it by always thinking as a team and finding in our talents new disciplines and touchpoints to cope with this change.

 2020 brought a lot of problems that manifested themselves as soon as the lockdown started.
-In the first few months there were critical supply shortages when access to raw materials limited the ability of many companies to produce finished products.
+In the first few months, there were critical supply shortages when access to raw materials limited the ability of many companies to produce finished products.
 Then, the famous “Stay at Home” changed consumers’ behavior forever, and finally, the high demand for products during this past holiday season caused many transportation and delivery services to collapse, generating delays and different types of inconveniences for the end user.
 Even with all these changes and disruptions, most third-party logistics (3PL) warehouses thrived and took advantage of the opportunities created by the increase.

-Warehouse space
+Warehouse planning for space

 The problem is that as demand grows day by day, it becomes much more difficult to find stores that meet the necessary characteristics: